 What wasn’t gratifying was seeing my original, requested, piece rejected and getting no notice, ahead of time, about that.
 Is that standard practice?
 My original, much longer and clearer piece had been confirmed for publication.
 So my byline, with the short piece that Watershed Sentinel did accept, can’t be seen by anyone online.
 It was reduced to the rank of “readers’ comments” and can only be seen in the print version of the magazine.
-I guess my comments were worthy of being seen, by not by many, relatively speaking.
+I guess my comments were worthy of being seen, but not by many, relatively speaking.
 I’m left wondering whether there is anything to celebrate here.
 Then there’s other issues, like the issues that I, and others, are raising about enviros who ignore the military in their strategizing and reporting.
 (I would be bothered if I knew that this makes me sound like I’m lacking humility.
 I’m a big believer in humility.
 However, I will risk the accusation.
 I have some things to say and will say them.
 Why blog otherwise?)

 You can view the original form of my comment, which Susan MacVittie (managing editor of the Watershed Sentinel) found on Rabble, here: “Sorry, Naomi Klein, social movements are not enough to save us” by Dennis Gruending.
 Dennis was making the point that electoral politics could not be ignored by social justice activists wanting to fix society.
 In my view, A much better, and more moral, discussion would have involved looking at what’s wrong with the electoral system.
 My comment is among others that follow the article by Dennis.
 My comment was riffing off of Dennis’s piece more than it was addressing it, I have to confess.